vaimo/composer-changelogs/README.md

         "breaking": [
             "code: Something changed in the sourcecode",
-            "data: Something changed about the data format", "schema: Something changed about the database"
+            "data: Something changed about the data format", "schema: Something changed about the database",
-        ],
+            "config: config path or flag renamed",
+            "logic: default/expected execution path of the application/module changed" ],
         "feature": [
             "short description about feature1",